 6. Zip lining, Kayaking and more

-I didn’t have enough time to do Ziplining or Kayaking but I have done them in the past and recommend considering them if you are looking for things to do in Wayanad.
+I didn’t have enough time to do Ziplining or Kayaking ( so I had some rn’r in my hotel as in the pic above) but I have done them in the past and recommend considering them if you are looking for things to do in Wayanad.
 MuddyBoots, one of the longest operator in the Kerala state, can help you organize activities like Zip lining, Kayaking and Quad-biking or I assume your hotel manager would be able to sort it out for you as well.
 One of the other travellers I met, also mentioned you can do the cliff jump around the area but please do your research first.
 And, If you are not into hardcore adventure, I suggest exploring Wayanad Heritage Museum and the beautiful nature of Wayanad.
 Perhaps waterfalls sound like a perfect activity for you?
 The Meenmutty waterfalls in Wayanad is the second largest in the State.
 It is one of the unmissable things to do in the hill station.
 Nestled in the greenery of the Mepadi forest range, the waterfalls are breathtaking.
 Adventure-seekers and nature lovers are absolutely in love with the locale and the sight.
-If all else fails, chilling in your hotel with an infinity pool watching the sunsets never goes out of style 🙂

 This has been my favourite Camera so far.
 I love how my pictures come out crisp and colourful.
 It also has a screen which is useful when v blogging.
 You can check out what I meant on my Instagram which is here.